flucoma/flucoma-docs/doc/LSTMRegressor.rst

 :control batchSize:

-   The number of data points to use in between adjustments of the LSTM's internal parameters during training.
+   The number of data series to use in between adjustments of the LSTM's internal parameters during training.

 :message fit: